IceHe/lib/books/fundamentals-of-software-architecture.md

 ……

-**Generally the component is the lowest levevl of the software system an architect interacts directly with**, _with the exception of many of the code quality metrics that affect code bases holistically ( 整体地 ) ._
+**Generally the component is the lowest level of the software system an architect interacts directly with**, _with the exception of many of the code quality metrics that affect code bases holistically ( 整体地 ) ._

 Components consist of classes or functions _( depending on the implementation platform )_ ,